MohammadHelaly/Dictionary-Using-RBTrees/README.md

 # Dictionary-Using-RBTrees
- Two implementations of a dictionary program using Red-Black Trees(RBTs).
+ Implementation of a dictionary program using Red-Black Trees(RBTs).
  The program allows users to :
   - search for words
   - insert words